WPManageNinja/flutterwave-payment-for-paymattic/README.md

 == Feature ==
 * Flutterwave supports transactions in multiple currencies and facilitates payments across Africa and internationally.
 * Easy and smooth checkout process.
+* Flutterwave have built-in security features to detect and prevent fraudulent transactions.

 == Screenshots ==
 1. Setup Flutterwave Payment